 My latest project is a series of one- or two-hander mini-musicals, each one telling someone’s personal story.
 A receptionist’s first ever singing lesson; a blogger whose life-coaching has unexpected consequences; a hotel guest who’s checked in with no plans to check out again … every character has a tale to tell, and all those tales are linked, somehow, to the others.
 The first selfie introduces us to Melody Smart, who finds her encounter with a singing teacher unexpectedly traumatic.
-‘Melody’ played to full houses at the Old Fire Station’s Crisis Café, the Jam Factory and the Jericho Tavern in Oxford.
+‘Melody’ played to full houses at the Old Fire Station’s Crisis Café, the Jam Factory and the Jericho Tavern in Oxford, beforehopping over to Ross-on-Wye’s Phoenix Theatre for another sell-out show .
 Here’s some of the audience feedback from those shows:

 ‘Brilliantly written and superbly executed’